Wurzbach Parkway

-Wurzbach Parkway is a part freeway and part major arterial road in San Antonio, Texas, built to provide relief on Interstate 410 (I-410) and Loop 1604 on the city's north side.
-The highway is named for Harry M. Wurzbach, who represented the San Antonio area in Congress as a Republican in the 1920s and 1930s.
-The congressman's name was first applied to the connecting Wurzbach Road.
-The highway's western third was built as an expressway with at-grade intersections and the remainder as a freeway.
+Wurzbach Parkway is a part freeway and part major arterial road (classified as a "super-arterial") in San Antonio, Texas, built to provide relief on Interstate 410 (Loop 410) and Loop 1604 on the city's north side.
+The highway's western third was built as an expressway with six at-grade intersections and the remainder as a freeway.
 The opening in September 2015 of an interchange with U.S. Highway 281 (US 281) completed primary construction of the parkway.
-The highway, along with part of Wurzbach Road near the Ingram Park Mall, is maintained by the Texas Department of Transportation despite not carrying a state highway designation.
-Rather, it is being developed and maintained under the Principal Arterial State System (PASS) program, under which it is designated as PASS Project 1502.
+The highway is maintained by the Texas Department of Transportation, and was developed and maintained under the now-defunct Principal Arterial State System (PASS) program, under which it was designated as PA 1502.
 The parkway includes an interchange with US 281, and drivers can access I-10 and I-35 via local roads that extend the parkway.

+Wurzbach Parkway is an extension of Wurzbach Road, which was named for William Wurzbach, who owned a large ranch around what is now I‑10 and Wurzbach Road.
+A road he built through his property to Fredericksburg Road was eventually deeded to the county, which then named it after him.